The National Sports Collectors Convention Survival Guide

 Highlights, Events and Other Activities

-VIP Party: This is the official kickoff event of the 32nd Annual NSCC (VIP or Super VIP badge holders only).
-The event includes a live auction of Topps Vault items.
-Wednesday 2:30 – 4:00pm
+VIP Party: This is the official kickoff event of the Annual NSCC (VIP or Super VIP badge holders only).

 Sneak Peek Event: The official grand opening of the NSCC open to all patrons.
 Wednesday 4:00 – 8:00pm

-Don't jump on the first card you see that you are looking for.
+Don't jump on the first card you see that is on your list.
 Chances are you will find it eight tables down for less money.
 Instead, make a note of the item and booth number and circle back.

 Don't be afraid to counter-offer the marked price of an item.
 Dealers are used it and the worst that can happen is they decline.